EWB-Coding-for-Development/ewb/README.md

 ## How to download and run this code

 On your raspberry pi:
+1. Download the `ewb` code.
+In this example, the `ewb` folder will be placed in your home directory

+    cd ~
+    git clone --recursive git@github.com:EWB-Coding-for-Development/ewb.git

+2. (Optional) Install the module system-wide

+    sudo ./ewb/setup.py install

+3. If you are connecting the GPS directly to the Pi, the following is required to enable the serial port

+    sudo patch -p0 < ewb/disable_serial_console

-First find the IP ADDRESS of your Raspberry Pi.
+4. Now find the IP ADDRESS of your Raspberry Pi.
 It should look something like 192.168.0.2.

     # This command will print the IP ADDRESS of your Pi
     ifconfig eth0 | grep 'inet addr:' | cut -d: -f2 | awk '{ print $1}'

-Now download the `ewb` code into your home directory

-    cd ~
-    git clone git@github.com:EWB-Coding-for-Development/ewb.git

-If you are connecting the GPS directly to the Pi, the following is required to disable the Serial Console

-    sudo patch -p0 < ewb/disable_serial_console

-Then to start the Notebook server, run:
+5. To start the Notebook server, run:

     sudo ipython notebook --ip=* ewb/notebooks

-Finally, on your computer, open a browser and navigate to http://IP ADDRESS:8888 or http://raspberrypi:8888
+6. Finally, on your computer, open a browser and navigate to http://IP ADDRESS:8888 or http://raspberrypi:8888